exercism/x86-64-assembly/exercises/concept/poetry-club-door-policy/.docs/introduction.md

 ### Rep

-Apart from those, the [rep][rep] instruction does not interact directly with memory.
+Apart from those, the **rep** instruction does not interact directly with memory.
 Instead, it can be added as a prefix to the other mentioned instructions, _repeating_ those instructions.

 It works similarly to `loop`, i.e., it repeats an instruction by a number of times equal to the value in `rcx`.